Monoid varieties with extreme properties: Introduction

-of order two generates a non-small semigroup variety~\cite[Figure~5(b)]{Eva71}, the direct product of~$N_2^1$ with any finite commutative semigroup generates a semigroup variety of~\one.
+generates a non\-small semigroup variety~\cite[Figure~5(b)]{Eva71}, the direct product of~$N_2^1$ with any finite commutative semigroup generates a semigroup variety of~\one.

 The situation changes drastically when monoid varieties are considered.
-It so happens that {\hfb} monoid varieties generated by presently known finite monoids---commutative monoids~\cite{Hea68}, idempotent monoids~\cite{Bir70,Fen70,Ger70}, nilpotent monoids~\cite{Lee11a}, and 2-testable monoids~\cite{Lee12b} to name a few---are all Cross and so are not of~\one.
-In fact, no example of finite monoid is known to generate a monoid variety of~\one.
+It so happens that {\hfb} monoid varieties generated by presently known finite monoids---commutative monoids~\cite{Hea68}, idempotent monoids~\cite{Bir70,Fen71,Ger70}, nilpotent monoids~\cite{Lee11}, and 2-testable monoids~\cite{Lee12} to name a few---are all Cross and so are not of~\one.
+In fact, no example of a finite monoid is known to generate a monoid variety of~\one.
 The present article exhibits the first such example.
-Specifically, a monoid~$E^1$ of order six is shown to generate a non-small, {\hfb} monoid variety.
+Specifically, a certain monoid~$E^1$ of order six is shown to generate a non\-small, {\hfb} monoid variety.